TD21forever/echo-translate-service/README.md

-# Video Translate Service
+# EchoTranslateService

+For documentation in Chinese, see [README.zh.md](README.zh.md).

-TypeScript backend that bridges incoming WebSocket audio streams to Alibaba Cloud NLS speech recognition and machine translation services.
+EchoTranslateService is a TypeScript backend that bridges incoming WebSocket audio streams to Alibaba Cloud NLS speech recognition and machine translation services.
 The service mirrors the behaviour of the original JavaScript server while focusing on readability, maintainability, and observability.

 ## Prerequisites